shuklam20/CarND-Extended-Kalman-Filter-Project/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
-4. Run it: `./ExtendedKF `

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 (three-term version) or Term 1 (two-term version) of CarND.
-If you are enrolled, see the Project Resources page in the classroom for instructions and the project rubric.